OpticonOSEDevelopment/opn2500_opn6000_dev_kit/README.md

-# OPN2500_OPN6000_DEV_KIT
+# OPN2500 & OPN6000 C-Development kit

-This is the official SDK from Opticon Sensors Europe BV for the Companion Scanners OPN-2500 and OPN-6000
+This is the official SDK from Opticon Sensors Europe BV for the Companion Scanners OPN-2500 and OPN-6000 to create and customize applications and load them onto the OPN-2500 and OPN-6000

 The github pages of this SDK can be found here: [opn2500_opn6000_dev_kit](https://opticonosedevelopment.github.io/opn2500_opn6000_dev_kit/)